Porky's Hare Hunt: Production notes

-According to the cartoon's copyright date in the opening title card, this cartoon begin production in 1937, but was released in theatres on April 30, 1938.
+According to the cartoon's copyright date in the opening title card, this cartoon began production in 1937, but was released in theatres on April 30, 1938.

 Hardaway, according to Martha Sigall, said he was going to put "a rabbit suit on that duck", referring to Porky's Duck Hunt, released a year earlier.

 The rabbit's hyperactive personality and laugh provided by Mel Blanc predated the 1940 Walter Lantz/Universal Pictures release Knock Knock which starred Andy Panda and introduced cartoon audiences to Woody Woodpecker, who was created for the Lantz studio by Hardaway after his departure from the Leon Schlesinger/Warner Bros. studio.

 Music

-The incidental music heard throughout the piece are scored arrangements of "Bei Mir Bistu Shein", a popular song which was a hit for The Andrews Sisters around this time, and "Hooray for Hollywood," from the contemporary motion picture Hollywood Hotel.
+The incidental music heard throughout the piece are scored arrangements of "Bei Mir Bistu Shein", a popular song which was a hit for The Andrews Sisters around this time, and "Hooray for Hollywood" from the contemporary motion picture Hollywood Hotel.